devashish2002/Mode-shift-Probabilistic-simulation-framework/README.md

-# Mode-shift-Probabilistic-simulation-framework

-## Probabilistic Simulation Framework Assessing the Impacts ofRidesharing and Manhattan Congestion Surcharge
+## Probabilistic Simulation Framework Assessing the Impacts of Ridesharing and Manhattan Congestion Surcharge

 Code for paper 'Transportation Interventions Reshaping NYC Commute: the Probabilistic Simulation Framework Assessing the Impacts of Ridesharing and Manhattan Congestion Surcharge' (https://arxiv.org/abs/2010.06588)